TraverseJurcisin/Horticulture-Assistant-HASS-REPO/custom_components/horticulture_assistant/data/local/plants/README.md

-# Plant Template Overview
+﻿# Plant Template Overview

-Templates under `plants/` capture stage-based guidance that seeds new profiles.
-They can be cloned via the options flow or referenced by services to materialise thresholds.
+The `plants/` directory holds template data that can be cloned into new profiles.
+Each file captures stage-based guidance gathered from agronomy references.

 ```
 plants/